retoocs007/Homepage_tweaks/README.md

 `custom.css` is with `stars.css` and `fog.css`.
 If you want to add rocket then add code from `rocket.css` in to `custom.css`.

-Keep in mind that animation is CPU/GPU resource havy.
+Keep in mind that animation is CPU/GPU resource heavy.